ftrotter/HackingHealthCareHackathonProjects/socrata_markdown/data.pa.gov.md

 Morning and afternoon detail for Half day grades is not available in PENN Data.
 Therefore, PKH equals the sum of PKA and PKP enrollment, K4H equals the sum of K4A and K4P enrollment, and K5H equals the sum of K5A and K5P enrollment.

 County totals are unique counts of students being educated by public Local Education Agencies.
-LEA and School level reports may not sum to the County total.* [Public School Enrollments by County, Grade, and Race, Full-Time Out-of-District Special Education 2016-2017 Education](https://data.pa.gov/d/efwx-dd2x) - 2016-2017 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.
-Local education agencies were asked to report those students who were enrolled and attending as of October 3, 2016.
+LEA and School level reports may not sum to the County total.* [Public School Enrollment by Local Education Agency and School 2017-2018 Education](https://data.pa.gov/d/j9sb-3uu4) - 2017-2018 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.

-County and Statewide Totals Notes:

-Statewide and county totals include counts of students attending education classes on a full-time basis outside their parents' district of residence.
-This data was obtained from the Bureau of Special Education (PENNDATA 2016).

-Intermediate Unit and CTC Part-day enrollments are excluded from county and state totals.

-Statewide and county totals are unique counts of students being educated by public Local Education Agencies.
-LEA and School level reports may not sum to the County and Statewide totals.

-Source: Pennsylvania Information Management System (PIMS)* [Public School Enrollment by Local Education Agency (LEA) 2017-2018 Education](https://data.pa.gov/d/gj39-jxwm) - 2017-2018 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.
 Local education agencies were asked to report those students who were enrolled and attending as of October 1, 2017.

 County and Statewide Totals Notes: